peacockIT/Peacock-AE-BpmSlicer-Docs/docs/source/reference/markers.rst

-The markers of the selected layer are getting quantized to the currently set bpm and bars value in the region that is set by the ``Workarea`` dropdown list (This function doesn‘t work with composition markers yet).
+The markers of the selected layer are getting quantized to the currently set bpm and bars value in the region that is set by the ``Workarea`` dropdown list.

+..
+Note:: This function doesn‘t work with composition markers yet.